On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

-Two related mathematical objects form part of the core of the FEP, and will play a key role in our account of Bayesian mechanics: (i) ontological potentials or constraints, and (ii) the mechanics of systems that are driven by such potentials.
 Ontological potentials or constraints provide a mathematical definition of what it means for a particular system to be the kind of system that it is: they enable us to specify the equations of motion of particular systems (i.e, their characteristic paths through state space, the way that they evolve over time, the states that they visit most often, etc), based on a description of what sorts of states or paths are typical of that kind of system.
 We review these notions in technical detail in Sections \ref{sec:sentientsystems} and \ref{sec:math_prelim}.
 In particular, Bayesian mechanics is concerned with the relationship between the ontological potentials or constraints, and the flows, paths, and manifolds that characterise the time evolution of systems with such potentials, allowing us to stake out a new view on adaptive self-organisation in physical systems.

 We shall see that this description via the FEP always comes with a dual, or complementary, perspective on the same dynamics, which is derived from maximum entropy.
-This view is about the probability density that the system samples under, and how that density is enforced or evolves over time.\footnote{We are using the words ``dual," ``dualisation," and ``dually" in a technical (category-theoretic) sense; see Section \ref{sec:maxent}.
+This view is about the probability density that the system samples under, and how that density is enforced or evolves over time.\footnote{We are using the words ``dual," ``dualisation," and ``dually" in a semi-technical sense; see Section \ref{sec:maxent}.
 Briefly, dual objects are precise opposites of one another.
-The duality of two maps or objects, which we call an adjoint pair, means that they share intrinsic features, but exhibit relationships to other objects in opposite directions.} We consider at length the duality between the FEP and the constrained maximum entropy principle (CMEP), showing that they are two perspectives on the same thing.
+The duality of two maps or objects, which we call an adjoint pair, means that they share intrinsic features, but exhibit relationships to other objects in opposite directions.
+The reader should note that the term adjoint pair is most often seen in category theory, but that we do not explicitly consider category-theoretic notions here.} We consider at length the duality between the FEP and the constrained maximum entropy principle (CMEP), showing that they are two perspectives on the same thing.
 This provides a unifying point of view on adaptive, self-organising dynamics, which embraces the duality of perspectives: that of adaptive systems on their environment (and themselves), and that of the ambient heat bath, in which they are embedded (and into which all organised things ultimately decay).